veracity/veracity-documentation/common/markdown/open-source-projects/open-source-projects.md

     ApiKey = apiKey;
 }
 ```
-The parameters are both awailable from AML Studio.
+The parameters are both available from AML Studio.
 The API Key is available directly after choosing the correct Web Service, and the ServiceUrl is available after choosing batch mode.

 As we are using batch mode, we need to create a special kind of request message, that we will send to Web Service later.